birdoptera/S4B_Final_Project/README.md

 ##Dependencies
-_ has several dependencies that may cause issues during installation.
+This script has several dependencies that may cause issues during installation. raster rgdal dismo

 #Testing